vuejs/vuepress/docs/reference/default-theme/config.md

   All the options inside the [Locale Config](#locale-config) section can be used in locales.

-  This options will only take effect in default theme, so don't confuse with `locales` in [Site Config](../config.md#locales).
+  This option will only take effect in default theme, so don't confuse with `locales` in [Site Config](../config.md#locales).

 - Also see:
   - [Guide > I18n](../../guide/i18n.md)